First 100 Customers: Proven Strategies Every Startup Founder Needs to Get There Fast

 The same logic applies to your first 100 product sales.
 Each one is a data point, a relationship, and a potential referral source.
 Treated correctly, the customers you acquire in this phase become your most loyal advocates and your most useful advisors.
 Treated as just another transaction, they are a missed opportunity that cannot be recovered.

-How to Get Your First 100 Sales: 7 Strategies That Work
+How to Get Your First 100 Customers: 7 Strategies That Work for Early-Stage Startups

 The fastest path to your first 10 to 20 sales is almost always through people who already know you.
 Friends, former colleagues, industry contacts, social media connections, and alumni networks.
 These are people who extend you a degree of trust that a cold prospect does not.
 That trust lowers the barrier to purchase significantly.